Paradigm4/elastic_resource_groups/README.md

 [mydb]
 server-1 = 10.139.99.10,15
 ```
 Note `server-1` is the "second" server.
-We are already presumed to be running `server-0`.
+We are already running `server-0`.
 You may also place `data-dir-prefix` lines in this file to set up multiple disks.

 ### 2.3.1 Register new instances
 We use the `config_server` tool to register the new instances with the catalog: